kjirou/match-n-scanner/README.md

 # match-n-scanner

-Scan the matrix and return parts where the same values are connected.
+Scan the matrix and return parts where equal values are connected.